 npm install --save-dev mocha to install Mocha as a development dependency.

 See NPM documentation for more details about installing the Mocha test runner and npm operation modes.
 You can also install the

-mocha package on the Node.js and NPM page of the Settings dialog box as described in Node Package Manager (npm).
+mocha package on the Node.js and NPM page of the Settings dialog box as described in Installing and Removing External Software Using Node Package Manager.

 Quick test launch

 You can run and debug Mocha tests and suites right from the editor: click or in the left gutter and choose Run <test_file_name> or Debug <test_file_name> from the pop-up list.